-- (1) Employees who are on "soft money," e.g., contracts and grants, sponsored research funds, auxiliary funds, and grants and donations trust funds, except those described in Section 12.2(a)(3), above. - (2) Employees who hold acting, temporary or part-time appointments. - (3) Employees who are appointed for less than one (1) academic year. - (4) Employees who are appointed to a visiting appointment, who are appointed to a fixed multi-year appointment or who are issued a letter of offer which states, in substance, that their employment will cease on the date indicated. - 12.3 Terms and Conditions of Non-reappointment - (a) The employee's current rate of pay shall remain unchanged through the end of the current period or the advance notice period, whichever is longer.
+- (3) Employees who are appointed for less than one (1) academic year. - (4) Employees who are appointed to a visiting appointment, who are appointed to a fixed multi-year appointment or who are issued a letter of offer which states, in substance, that their employment will cease on the date indicated. - 12.3 Terms and Conditions of Non-reappointment - (a) The employee's current rate of pay shall remain unchanged through the end of the current period or the advance notice period, whichever is longer.
 The employee shall not receive any pay increases during the advance notice period. - (b) The University's right to reassign the employee to other duties and responsibilities remains in effect during the non-reappointment period.
-The University's right to terminate the employee for just cause remains in effect during the advance notice period. - (c) The University may offer an employee a letter of reappointment of a duration necessary to fulfill any advance notice requirement in this Agreement or other University rule. - (d) The employee will no longer be eligible for tenure or promotion. - 12.4 Resignation.
+The University's right to terminate the employee for just cause remains in effect during the advance notice period. - (c) The University may offer an employee a letter of reappointment of a duration necessary to fulfill any advance notice requirement in this Agreement or other University rule. - (d) The employee will no longer be eligible for tenure or promotion. - (e) The decision to not reappoint is not grievable except, an employee who receives written notice of non-reappointment may, according to Article 20 Grievance Procedure and Arbitration, contest the decision because of an alleged violation of a specific term of the Agreement or because of an alleged violation of the employee's constitutional rights.
+Such grievances must be filed within thirty (30) days of receipt of the notice of non-reappointment. - 12.4 Resignation.
 An employee who wishes to resign has the professional obligation, when possible, to provide the University with at least one semester's notice.
 Upon resignation, all consideration for tenure and reappointment shall cease.